Happy2301/NLP-text-classification-aidi1002/README.md

 Fine-tuned the model using adjusted parameters (batch size, epochs, and learning rate).

-Analyzed classification metrics such as accuracy, precision, recall, and confusion matrix.
+Analyzed classification metrics such as accuracy.

-Compared the model’s performance before and after fine-tuning.
+Compared the model’s performance before and after fine-tuning and with other models such as TF-IDF and Word2Vec for NLP tasks.

 The results showed that DistilBERT maintained strong performance even on a different dataset, confirming its effectiveness as a lightweight transformer model for text classification tasks.